Alitalia Flight 112

 Alitalia Flight 112 was a scheduled flight from Leonardo da Vinci Airport, in Rome, Italy, to Palermo International Airport in Palermo, Italy, with 115 on board.
-On 5 May 1972, it crashed into Mount Longa, about 3 mi southwest of Palermo while on approach to the airport, killing all 115 passengers and crew onboard.
+On 5 May 1972, the Douglas DC-8 crashed into Mount Longa, about 3 mi southwest of Palermo while on approach to the airport, killing all 115 passengers and crew onboard.
 Investigators believe that the crew had three miles visibility and did not adhere to the established vectors issued by air traffic control, while according to an independent investigation the accident was caused by an explosion on board.

 It remains the deadliest single-aircraft disaster in Italy, and the second-deadliest behind the 2001 Linate Airport runway collision.
 The accident is the worst in Alitalia's history.

-The accident
+Accident

 On 5 May 1972, the aircraft I-DIWB of Alitalia (a Douglas DC-8-43) started the flight AZ 112 from Rome to Palermo, taking off 36 minutes late.
 Captain Roberto Bartoli was in charge of the radio assistance, while First Officer Bruno Dini flew the aircraft.
 Gino Di Fiore served as the flight engineer.

 The flight AZ 112 contacted Palermo Approach around 9:10 PM stating to be at 74 nmi from VOR (which is installed on Mount Gradara, above the municipality of Borgetto, with a frequency of 112.3 MHz, around 10 mi south of the airport of Punta Raisi).
 Control tower replied with meteorological data (five knot wind, five kilometer visibility, cumulus clouds at 1,700 feet and cirrus clouds at 20,000 feet) and then authorized the descent, instructing the aircraft to report their position when they reached an NDB radio beacon designated PRS at an altitude of 5,000 feet.
 The times and locations have been precisely recovered from the recorder of Rome Control, which had a time recorder, while Palermo Approach did not.

 Commander Bartoli then made the following transmission to air traffic controller Sergeant Major Terrano: